openstack/nova-specs/specs/train/approved/show-server-numa-topology.rst

 Work Items
 ----------

-* Add new microversion for this change.
+* Add a new microversion for this change.

 Dependencies